JamesBarwell/audio-library-tools/README.md

 1. Backup

 ## Purpose and use

+My music library is mostly CD based.
+I continue to use CDs because they offer high-quality digital audio, actual ownership and often a connection to the source of artwork (e.g. many were bought directly from the artists).

 I archive my library using FLAC because it is a popular, free, open and lossless format.
 The ripping process is time-consuming and in the event of improving my speaker set up (or ears!), or more realistically if storage formats change in the future, I do not want to have to rip my audio CDs again.
 While FLAC suits my archival purposes nicely, it is not the most appropriate format for playback on all devices.
 For example, my portable music player has limited memory and relatively low quality headphone output, so low bitrate MP3 or Ogg Vorbis files prove more economical here.